rapka/polemics-md/content/essays/fli-far-right.md

   - Capitalism
   - EffectiveAltruism
 ---
-# Max Tegmark, AI, Conspiracy Theories, and the Swedish Right: An Investigation

 ![Header image for a 2021 episode of Folkets Radio featuring Max Tegmark alongside the cover of his brother's book](images/fli-far-right/folkets-tegmark-covid-91.jpg)
 **(Important note: I do not speak Swedish.
 All Swedish language and quotes and screenshots for this article have been translated using  Google Translate and are indicated by _italics_.**